WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
   So writes are more intensive then reads, as they usually are, but I cannot get anywhere close to the speed of reading a 16MB sized file in 1MB chunks to the maximum theoretical speed of the RAM.
-I&#8217;m unsure as to why that may be, but I suspect it&#8217;s the path the file takes from the RAMDisk -> Driver -> Bus -> CPU&#8230;?
+I'm unsure as to why that may be, but I suspect it's the path the file takes from the RAMDisk -> Driver -> Bus -> CPU...?
 </div>

 <div>
 </div>

 <div>
-  To try and maximize the speed of the drive and match up to Everest Linear read to gauge the maximum speed of the disk, I&#8217;ll setup IO Meter to match Everest&#8217;s description of the Linear Read test:
+  To try and maximize the speed of the drive and match up to Everest Linear read to gauge the maximum speed of the disk, I'll setup IO Meter to match Everest's description of the Linear Read test:
 </div>

 <div>